renaudwangler/ib-labs/msms030fr/lab5e2.md

 ## Task 1 - Add Microsoft 365 apps to Windows 10 devices with Microsoft Intune
-Holly wants to add Microsoft 365 apps automatically to managed devices.
+Dominique wants to add Microsoft 365 apps automatically to managed devices.
 To manage devices using Microsoft 365, Adatum has purchased Enterprise Security + Mobility E5 licenses.
-In this task, Holly assigns on of these licenes to a user.
+In this task, Dominique assigns on of these licenes to a user.
 Then, she add Microsoft 365 apps to managed devices and verifies the installation.
 1. Switch to the **LON-CL1** client VM.
 1. Log into LON-CL1 as the **Adatum\Administrator** with the password **Pa55w.rd**.
 1. On the taskbar at the bottom of the page, select the **Microsoft Edge** icon.
 Maximize your browser window when it opens.
 1. In your browser go to the **Microsoft 365** homepage by entering the following URL in the address bar: **https://portal.office.com/**
-1. If needed, sign in with **Holly@xxx.onmicrosoft.com** (where xxx should be replace with your tenant ID) account and her password **ibForm@tion**.
+1. If needed, sign in with **dom@wwLxxxxx.onmicrosoft.com** (where xxx should be replace with your tenant ID) account and her password **ibForm@tion**.
 1. In the **Microsoft 365** homepage, select **Admin**.
 1. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all...**, then select **Endpoint Manager**.
 1. In **Microsoft Endpoint Manager admin center**, in the left-hand navigation pane, select **Apps**.